 All steps where I did something different to the original pattern are shown in bold.

-Download and print the oliver + s pattern.
+Download and print the oliver + s pattern (link above).
 Make sure to print at “actual size”, no scaling.

 Cut out your desired hat size from the pattern.
 I added on an extra 2,5cm all around the outside edge of the brim (pieces 7a), to turn it into a wider brimmed hat.